ONSdigital/csvcubed/external-docs/docs/guides/configuration/unit-configuration.md

 ### Defining a unit in a units column

 A different scenario for creating units is when you want to display them in their own column.
 This should be done in a standard shape cube setting, especially when there are multiple units to be used throughout different measures/observations.
+It can also be done in the pivoted shape, but units in a pivoted shape data set can easily be attached to the observation column they appear in (along with the relevant measure).
+Placing the units in their own column is useful when different values in the same observation column are measured differently, e.g. one row measured in US Dollars and the next row measured in Pounds Sterling.

 For more information on defining units columns, see the [units column configuration](../configuration/columns/units.md) page.
 When defining a new unit in its own column, the details are specified in the `values` field as an object, after the type of the column is specified as "units".
 The contents that can be entered within the values object will be described with examples.